Itskrish01/codyy-quizzy/README.md

 ## Demo

-Before diving into the code, you can check out a live demo of the Quiz App here: [Insert Link to Demo Here](#insert-link-to-demo-here).
+Before diving into the code, you can check out a live demo of the Quiz App here: [Demo](https://itskrish01-coddy-quzzy.netlify.app/).

 ## Features